Enrolment in the Confraternity of the Most Holy Rosary

 Simply; Add "1" to Cart, submit your information, download your certificate, print your name and date it.
 Your name will be recorded at the Canadian National Shrine of Our Lady of the Cape which is considered North America's most important Marian Shrine.

 Please enrol each person separately.
 You may use the same email and mailing address but a separate order for each person is required for registration.
+Simply indicate their name in the "Shipping Address" box.
 Thank you.

 Optional "Confraternity Enrolment plus DONATION Click "HERE"

 Bishop Pierre-Olivier Tremblay, OMI, Rector of Canada's National Marian Shrine of Our Lady of the Cape invites you to enrol in the Confraternity of the Most Holy Rosary originally established in 1694.

 1. The special protection of the Mother of God.

 2. A share in the prayer of countless thousands of members the world over, and this even after death.